Pearl River Community College: Athletics

 Pearl River's athletic teams are called the Wildcats, and the football team won four straight Mississippi Association of Community & Junior Colleges (MACJC) championships (2003, 2004, 2005, 2006) since head coach Tim Hatten took over the program in 2002.
-Pearl River also won the 2004 National Championship of the National Junior College Athletic Association (NJCAA) with the help of three NJCAA All-Americans, including wide receiver Larry Brackins, who was selected 155th overall by the NFL's Tampa Bay Buccaneers in the 2005 NFL Draft; quarterback Jimmy Oliver, and offensive lineman Matt Lott.
+Pearl River also won the 2004 National Championship of the National Junior College Athletic Association (NJCAA) with the help of three NJCAA All-Americans, including wide receiver Larry Brackins, who was selected 155th overall by the NFL's Tampa Bay Buccaneers in the 2005 NFL draft; quarterback Jimmy Oliver, and offensive lineman Matt Lott.
 PRCC played for the 2006 NJCAA title in the Pilgrim's Pride Bowl Classic in Mt.
 Pleasant, Tex., but lost to Blinn College (Tex.)
 19-6.

 Brackins was a member of the Philadelphia Soul of the Arena Football League, and the practice squad for the NFL New York Jets.
-While former Wildcat receiver Donavan Morgan plays with the AFL's Chicago Rush franchise after brief NFL stints with the New York Jets, Houston Texans, and Buffalo Bills.
+While former Wildcat receiver Donavan Morgan played with the AFL's Chicago Rush franchise after brief NFL stints with the New York Jets, Houston Texans, and Buffalo Bills.
 Larry Kendrick, Brackins' 2003 Wildcat teammate, signed on with the Ole Miss Rebels following the one-year stint at Pearl River and was an NJCAA All-American as a wide receiver and a defensive back, as well as being named the NJCAA's Male Athlete of the Year in 2003.
-Kendrick currently plays in the Arena 2 league.

 PRCC's 2006 state title marked its 19th in school history, which is a record for Mississippi community colleges.
 Oliver guided the Wildcats to their 2004 and 2005 titles and earned NJCAA "Offensive Player of the Year" honors both seasons, including All-American accolades.
 Oliver played two seasons with Jackson State University, guiding the Tigers to the 2007 SWAC championship.

 Pearl River won four MACJC state championships during the 2003-2004 school year in football, men's basketball, women's soccer, and baseball.
 PRCC also won the 2005 MACJC women's soccer championship.

-Three former Wildcat players are currently in the NFL, including San Diego Charger wide receiver Demetrius Byrd (who also won the 2008 BCS National Championship with the LSU Tigers after playing for PRCC), Washington Redskin defensive linemen Cornelius Griffin, and Oakland Raider defensive back Hiram Eugene.
-Former PRCC basketball standout James Singleton played two seasons with the Los Angeles Clippers of the National Basketball Association (NBA) and currently plays for the Washington Wizards.

-Student organizations

-There are several student organizations available at the different campus locations.